MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-implement-split-tunnel.md

 Information on how Teams mitigates common security concerns such as voice or _Session Traversal Utilities for NAT (STUN)_ amplification attacks can be [found in this article](https://docs.microsoft.com/openspecs/office_protocols/ms-ice2/69525351-8c68-4864-b8a6-04bfbc87785c).

+You can also read about modern security controls in remote work scenarios at [Alternative ways for security professionals and IT to achieve modern security controls in today's unique remote work scenarios (Microsoft Security Team blog)](https://www.microsoft.com/security/blog/2020/03/26/alternative-security-professionals-it-achieve-modern-security-controls-todays-unique-remote-work-scenarios/).

 ## Testing

 Once the policy is in place, you should confirm it is working as expected.
 There are multiple ways of testing the path is correctly set to use the local Internet connection: